Elinor Florence, Author

 (Photo Credit: Wikipedia)

 Coupie, the canine mascot of a squadron in the Allied Expeditionary Air Force, used to visit each aircraft and pilot before take-off.
-Here he is lending moral support to one of the pilots on April 24, 1944.
+Here the shaggy dog is lending moral support to one of the pilots on April 24, 1944.
+Wartime animals often welcomed aircrews as they arrived back at the base.

 (Photo Credit: Reg Speller/Hulton Archive/Getty Images)

 During World War Two, the United Kingdom used about 250,000 homing pigeons to send messages across enemy lines.
-The Dickin Medal, the highest possible decoration for valor given to animals, was awarded to 32 pigeons, including G.I.
-Joe, of the United States Army Pigeon Service; and the Irish pigeon Paddy.
+The Dickin Medal, the highest possible decoration for valour given to animals, was awarded to 32 pigeons.
 Here a member of the crew of an RAF Coastal Command Lockheed Hudson holds a carrier pigeon in 1942.

-Royal Air Force Captain Eric Stanley Lock boards his Spitfire on July 31, 1944 with his adorable mascot.
+Royal Air Force Captain Eric Stanley Lock boards his Spitfire on July 31, 1944 with his adorable dog.

 (Photo Credit: J. A. Hampton/Hulton Archive/Getty Images)